GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/037-few-to-five-meadows-loop/index.md

         <td class="px-6 py-4 text-base font-bold text-gray-700 text-center">1.935 km</td>
         <td class="px-6 py-4 text-base text-gray-700" style="padding-left: 1em;">
           <ul class="tight-list">
-            <li>Now you walk through tall grass, what is left of a former water channel.</li>
+            <li>Now you walk through tall grass, what is left of a former water channel.
+Sometimes this channel can be wet, so detour around that as best you can.</li>
             <li>Fun fact: as you cross this area, you leave Strathcona County and enter Beaver County.
 Do you feel any different? 😃</li>
           </ul>
         </td>